GSA/notifications-api/docs/all.md

   it looks big and red when it shows up, but this is completely fine and not to be taken as a personal mark against the author(s) of the pull request!

+Additionally, if you find yourself making a lot of comments and/or end up having several concerns about the overall approach, it will likely be helpful to schedule time to speak with the author(s) directly and talk through everything.
+This can save folks a lot of misunderstanding and back-and-forth!

 ### For the reviewee

 When receiving a code review, please remember that someone took the time to look